thenoseman/vim_config/README.markdown

 # My personal VIM-config

 This is my personal configuration for everybodies favorite editor [VIM](http://code.google.com/p/macvim/).
-I use it mainly for ruby development with a touch of PHP.
+I use it mainly for ruby development.
 My configuration is based on [duwanis](https://github.com/duwanis/vim_config) work.

 Call `relink_dotfiles_to_home` to link `.vim` and `.vimrc` to your home directory.